Small Acreage Expo 2015

-The 9th Annual Small Acreage Expo is a fun and valuable event which offers participants a choice of 13 different classes (see choices below) on topics small acreage residents want to know.
-Come and learn about some great topics, get to know local resources, meet other small acreage landowners and have a great time at the 78th Street Heritage Farm!
+The 10th Annual Small Acreage Expo is a fun, valuable, and informative event which offers participants a choice of different classes (see choices below, coming soon) on topics small acreage residents want to know about.
+Learn about important topics that will help you manage your land, get to know local resources, meet other small acreage landowners and have a great time at the 78th Street Heritage Farm!

 An open house during the lunch hour will allow participants to meet and learn more about local agencies that serve the public as well as ask questions to local vendors participating in the event.